dylan-isaac/pydanticai-api-template/docs/MAINTENANCE.md

 1. Make sure you're running `start` or pressing Cmd+Shift+B to manually start the server
 2. Check for errors in the terminal output
 3. Verify that port 8000 is not in use by another application
-4. Try running the server with debug output: `pydanticai-api-template run --reload --log-level debug`
+4. Try running the server with debug output: `pat run --reload --log-level debug`

 ### VS Code Dev Container Issues